Anna Harr

 Anna Harr is an American actress.
 She is known for her work on the films Stasis, Bethany and Krampus Origins.

 Life and career

 Anna was born in Phoenix, Arizona.
 She has four sisters and two brothers.
 She is a gymnast and a dancer.
 In 2017, she was cast in a role as Bethany/Young Claire in the film Bethany and played both lead roles in the film Stasis, later released by Netflix.
-Her upcoming film Hot Seat, starring Mel Gibson and Kevin Dillon will release in 2022.
+In 2022 she played the role of Kevin Dillon's daughter in the film Hot Seat, also starring Mel Gibson.